 The `getDebugInfo()` array contains:

-- `modules` — module loader state: which module classes were loaded and whether each phase has run
+- `components.modules` — module loader state: which module classes were added and whether each phase has run; present as soon as debug mode is enabled, even before `boot()` is called

 #### DebuggableInterface

 Services can implement `DebuggableInterface` to expose debug data.
-When the registrar implements `ResolvingAwareServiceRegistrar` and debug mode is enabled, their `getDebugInfo()` output is collected automatically after each factory resolution and included in the kernel's debug info under `services.resolved`:
+In debug mode, their `getDebugInfo()` output is collected automatically after each factory resolution and included in the kernel's debug info under `components.service.resolution.resolved..debug.info`:

 ```